 KTM CEO, Mr Stefan Pierer, confirmed in December that the company is developing an all-new 500 cc twin-cylinder motor that will power its range of mid-capacity motorcycle.
 The bikes based on the parallel-twin engine will be manufactured in India and be exported to global markets.

 It is expected that the first bike to be based on this new engine platform will be a naked roadster, followed by a supersport, and finally an adventure tourer.
-According to KTM's naming convention, the motorcycle is likely to be named 'KTM 490 Duke'.
+According to KTM's naming convention, the upcoming 500cc naked bike is likely to be named 'KTM 490 Duke'.
 We can expect the bike to be launched by late 2020.

 While it’s too early to talk about the engine specifications, we can expect the motor to pack liquid cooling, 4-valve DOHC layout and fuel injection.
 Features could include multiple riding modes and traction control, in addition to ride-by-wire throttle, LCD instrument console, LED headlamps and dual-channel ABS.